yukunzhang1/Generative-AI-Economic-Series/README.md

 [![Best%20Paper](https://img.shields.io/badge/🏆%20Best%20Paper%20Award-NUS%20%7C%20Technology%20for%20Good-gold.svg)](https://bschool.nus.edu.sg/cgs/cgs-and-tencent-come-together-to-spotlight-research-on-technology-for-good/)

 > **Abstract:**
-> The advent of Large Language Models (LLMs) represents a fundamental shock to the economics of information production.
-By asymmetrically collapsing the marginal cost of generating low-quality, synthetic content while leaving high-quality production costly, AI systematically incentivizes information pollution.
-This paper develops a general equilibrium framework to analyze this challenge.
-We model the strategic interactions among a monopolistic platform, profit-maximizing producers, and utility-maximizing consumers in a three-stage game.
+> The advent of Large Language Models (LLMs) constitutes a fundamental shock to the economics of information production by asymmetrically collapsing the marginal cost of low-quality synthetic content while leaving high-quality production costly, thereby systematically incentivizing information pollution.
+This paper develops a general equilibrium framework to analyze how such pollution emerges and persists through the strategic interaction of a monopolistic platform, profit-maximizing producers, and utility-maximizing consumers in a three-stage game.
+We formalize AI as a production technology with differential elasticities of substitution $(\sigma_L > 1 > \sigma_H)$, capturing its role as a substitute for labor in low-quality production and a complement in high-quality creation, and prove the existence of a unique **Polluted Information Equilibrium** characterized by inefficiency.
+This inefficiency arises from a threefold market failure: a production externality, a platform governance failure, and an information commons externality.
+Methodologically, we introduce a theoretically grounded **Information Pollution Index (IPI)** with endogenous welfare weights to measure ecosystem health, and show that achieving a first-best outcome requires a coordinated portfolio of policy instruments.
+Recognizing deep uncertainty, we further advocate an **adaptive governance framework** in which regulatory tools are dynamically adjusted in response to real-time IPI signals, offering a robust blueprint for governing information markets in the age of AI.
->
-> The core of our model is a production technology with differential elasticities of substitution
-> $(\sigma_L > 1 > \sigma_H)$, formalizing the insight that AI is a substitute for labor in low-quality production but a complement in high-quality creation.
-We prove the existence of a unique **Polluted Information Equilibrium** and demonstrate its inefficiency, driven by three interacting market failures: a production externality, a platform governance failure, and an information commons externality.
->
-> Methodologically, we derive a theoretically grounded **Information Pollution Index (IPI)** with endogenous welfare weights to measure ecosystem health.
-From a policy perspective, we show that a first-best outcome requires a portfolio of instruments targeting each failure.
-Accounting for deep uncertainty, we further advocate an **adaptive governance framework** in which policy instruments are dynamically adjusted based on real-time IPI readings, offering a robust blueprint for regulating information markets in the age of AI.

-📌 **Conference Poster & Recognition:**
+📌 **Conference Poster & Recognition**
-- 🖼️ *Poster: AI Information Pollution — Technology for Good: Driving Social Impact*
+- 🖼️ *AI Information Pollution — Technology for Good: Driving Social Impact*
   👉 [View Poster (PDF)](https://github.com/yukunzhang1/Generative-AI-Economic-Series/blob/main/Poster%20AI%20Pollution%20Conference_Tech%20for%20Good_Driving%20Social%20Impact.pdf)
   👉 [Download Poster (Direct Link)](https://raw.githubusercontent.com/yukunzhang1/Generative-AI-Economic-Series/main/Poster%20AI%20Pollution%20Conference_Tech%20for%20Good_Driving%20Social%20Impact.pdf)

-🏆 **Award:**
+🏆 **Award**
 - **Best Research Paper Award**, *Tencent–CGS Academic Conference 2025 (NUS)*
   *Theme: Technology for Good — Driving Social Impact*